 Let the Family Changes Happen

-When we dropped our daughter off at college, her dad and I and her younger sister drove away, tears streaming down our faces (well not her sister’s face).
+When we dropped our daughter off at college, tears streamed down our faces (well not her sister’s face).
 We’d return home as a family of three which took on a whole new personality.
 This was the first of many family life shifts I experienced.
-It took some time for us to adjust to the empty chair at the dinner table and to cooking for three and only having to chauffeur one child around.
+It took some time for us to adjust to the empty chair at the dinner table, cooking for three and chauffeuring one child around.
 It was different.
 Not good different, not bad different … just different.
-In hindsight, it was an opportunity for us to really get to know our 13-year-old youngest child who, while she was certainly not shy, (we are a very talkative family), definitely had to vie for attention.
+In hindsight, it was an opportunity for us to really get to know our 13-year-old youngest child.
+I never thought of her as being shy but she definitely got all of our attention.

-I cherish both of my daughters equally and I have no favorites but there is something special about having one-on-one time with each one of them because we have amazing discussions that may otherwise be lost in a family conversation.
+I love both of my daughters equally.
+But, there is something special about having one-on-one time with each one of them.
+Having that time allows for amazing discussions that may otherwise be lost in a family conversation.
 Did we miss our older daughter?
-Immensely but we also knew that this was our parental job; to raise our daughters to be independent and strong and let them go off to discover their passions.
+Immensely but we also knew our parental job is to raise our daughters to be independent and strong.
+We want them ready to go off to discover their passions.

-With every visit, whether she would come home for a holiday break or we would go visit, we’d revert back to our family of four roles.
+With every visit, we’d revert back to our family of four roles.
 Even with the back and forth during her four years of college, reverting back to our family of three or four seemed relatively easy now that we had grown accustomed to those dynamics.
-But, our younger daughter was growing up fast, and oftentimes, it would just be my husband and me… pre empty nesters.
+Our younger daughter was growing up fast, and oftentimes, it would just be my husband and me… pre empty nesters.